luebken/custom-dashboards/tutorial-automation.md

   },
 }
 ```
-* In the main dashboard file import the extracted file at the top:
+* In `my-dashboard.jsonnet` import the extracted file at the top:
 ```
 local filter = import 'filter-expressions.libsonnet';